lanmark7/AQI-Sensor/README.md

 # Air Quality Sensor

 The purpose of this project is to create a stand-alone sensor device for indoor capture of air quality metrics that are displayed on the eInk screen on the device as well as report measurements to Home Assistant.
+This project was inspired by the various forest fires causing poor AQI as well as local neighbors firepits that can spike indoor air quality.

 # Device Details